 The British Thyroid Association will present an award to a researcher who submits a high-scoring abstract in the ‘Thyroid’ category, where the first author is under 35.

 The Clinical Endocrinology Trust is an independent body that utilises profits from the publication of Clinical Endocrinology to support the development of endocrinology and the education of students and specialists.
 The Trust is generously funding:

-Two £500 prizes for the best submitted clinical and basic abstracts.
+Two £500 prizes for the best submitted clinical and basic science abstracts.

-One £250 prize for the best submitted abstract, where the nurse is the first author.
+One £250 prize for the best submitted nursing practice abstract, where a nurse is the first author.